Ends on 7/31/2015

 -For writers: you must have an interest in developing written works that require extended time within a self-defined local community.

--Applicants must be working in your field of expertise for at least 5 years.
+-Applicants must be working in their field of expertise for at least 5 years.

 -Must live outside of the greater New Orleans area.